ron-reaser/reaser.org/content/home/about.md

 # About

-I am a computer science and mathematics lecturer with the [Lane Department](http://www.lcsee.cemr.wvu.edu/) of Computer Science and Electrical Engineering at [West Virginia University](http://www.wvu.edu/) with ten years experience teaching undergraduates.
+I am a Lecturer of computer science and mathematics with the [Lane Department](http://www.lcsee.cemr.wvu.edu/ of Computer Science and Electrical Engineering) at [West Virginia University](http://www.wvu.edu/) with over a decade of experience teaching undergraduates and graduates.

-My career goal is to develop improved curriculum and assessment techniques in computer science and mathematics education.
-I am currently pursuing the development of tools and services to assist computer science educators in their coursework.
+My career goal is to better meet the academic needs of my students by improving the curriculum and assessment techniques in my field and by developing software tools and collaborative workflows that further that goal.